fablabedp/fablabedp-wiki/edgefinding.md

 Measure the machining tool length offset of the tools you will be using for machining the part.

-When you are finished measuring tool length offsets, load the edge finding tool holder into the spindle and install the edge finding tool.
+When measuring tool length offsets is complete, load the edge finding tool holder into the spindle and installit.
 You do not need to measure the tool length offset of the edge finder.

-Don't forget the dowel pins if installing the vise
+Don't forget the dowel pins if you choose to install the vise

 Collet order: